davidgendel/aws-bedrock-chatbot-solution/docs/model_configuration.md

 ## Notes

 - All models use Amazon Titan Embeddings v2 for document vectorization
-- Bedrock native caching is only available for Claude models
+- Bedrock native caching is available for Nova and Claude models
+- Nova models require 1K token minimum for prompt caching
+- Claude models require 1K-2K token minimum for prompt caching
 - Model availability may vary by AWS region